1855 Historic Map of Racine

 to search for registered businesses.

-Wisconsin Women's Business Initiative Corporation (WWBIC) manages the City’s Microenterprise Assistance Program, and is available to everyone regardless of gender or ethnicity.
+The City of Racine has collaborated with Legacy Redevelopment Corporation and Wisconsin Women’s Business Initiative Corporation to provide Microenterprise Forgivable Loans and Grants that are available to everyone regardless of gender or ethnicity.
 A “microenterprise” is a commercial enterprise that has five or fewer employees, one or more of whom owns the enterprise, or someone seeking to start one.

-WWBIC has provided quality business and financial education coupled with access to fair capital and financial products for more than 25 years.
-WWBIC’s impact is seen through the many entrepreneurs, business owners and individual whom they assist.
-Their work and support put your business dreams to work.
-Contact them
+WWBIC has provided quality business and financial education coupled with success to fair capital and financial products for more than 25 years.
+WWBIC impact is seen through the many entrepreneurs, business owners and individual whom they assist.

 Ten partnering community organizations developed this resource for City of Racine entrepreneurs,